NicholasFry/Mandaree/index.md

 {% include youtubePlayer.html id=page.1YFLUbyPhcE %}

-##What is geothermal energy?
+## What is geothermal energy?

 Geothermal energy is a natural resource from the heat produced inside the earth.
 This energy often rises to the surface through water, often pumped for production projects.

-##What are the benefits of utilizing geothermal energy?
+## What are the benefits of utilizing geothermal energy?

---•	Geothermal energy is available 24 hours a day, 365 days a year.
+--*	Geothermal energy is available 24 hours a day, 365 days a year.

---•	Direct use geothermal networks are emissions free and will not add to air pollution.
+--*	Direct use geothermal networks are emissions free and will not add to air pollution.

---•	It is a sustainable renewable natural resource.
+--*	It is a sustainable renewable natural resource.

---•	Geothermal heating plants have a small surface footprint, which reduces impact on the surrounding environment.
+--*	Geothermal heating plants have a small surface footprint, which reduces impact on the surrounding environment.

-##Why is Mandaree a suitable candidate community for developing a geothermal project?
+## Why is Mandaree a suitable candidate community for developing a geothermal project?

 Mandaree is located near the center of the Williston Basin and Nesson anticline.
 The heat that contributes to the well-developed oil and gas resource in the region can also be put to use, generating electricity or taken directly by consumers to heat buildings, melt show on roads, and heat greenhouses.

-##What can geothermal energy do for Mandaree?
+## What can geothermal energy do for Mandaree?

---•	Increase access to nutrition through the development of geothermal supported greenhouse.
+--*	Increase access to nutrition through the development of geothermal supported greenhouse.

---•	Support economic development by creating local jobs related to project construction and network operation.
+--*	Support economic development by creating local jobs related to project construction and network operation.

---•	Reduce the community’s carbon footprint and dependency on fossil fuels.
+--*	Reduce the community’s carbon footprint and dependency on fossil fuels.

---•	A community owned and operated district heating network will promote energy sovereignty.
+--*	A community owned and operated district heating network will promote energy sovereignty.

 ### Examples of Geothermal District Heating